Stable varieties of semigroups and groupoids: Abstract reduction systems and deduction of identities

 \section{Abstract reduction systems and deduction of identities}

-The deduction in a set of identities às a Term Rewriting System (TRS) is a pair $(\tau, \mathcal R)$ of a type and a set of reduction (rewrite) rules, which are binary relations on $W_\tau(X)$ written as $t\rightarrow r$.
+A Term Rewriting System (TRS) for deductions on identities is a pair $(\tau, \mathcal R)$ of a type and a set of reduction (rewrite) rules, which are binary relations on $W_\tau(X)$ written as $t\rightarrow r$.

-Our aim is to use TRS and apply their well developed tools to find out necessary and suffusion conditions for stability of several varieties of groupoids.
+Our aim is to use TRS and apply their well developed tools to investigate the stability of several varieties of groupoids.
 For this purpose we consider TRS as Abstract Reduction Systems (ARS).

-An ARS is a structure $\mathcal W=\langle W_\tau(X), (\rightarrow_i)_{i\in I} \rangle$, where $(\rightarrow_i)_{i\in I}$ is a family of binary relations on $W_\tau(X)$, called \emph{reductions or rewrite relations}.
+An ARS is a structure $\mathcal W=\langle W_\tau(X), (\rightarrow_i)_{i\in I},\Sigma \rangle$, where $(\rightarrow_i)_{i\in I}$ is a family of binary relations on $W_\tau(X)$, called \emph{reductions or rewrite relations}.
 For a reduction $\rightarrow_i$ the transitive and reflexive closure is denoted by $\twoheadrightarrow_i$.
 A term $r\in W_\tau(X)$ is a \emph{normal form} if there is no $v\in W_\tau(X)$ such that $r\rightarrow_i v$.

-TRS, in particular, ARS play an important role in various areas as abstract data type specification, functional programming, automated deductions etc. For more detailed information about TRS we refer to J. W. Klop and Roel de Vrijer \cite{klo}.
-The concepts and properties of ARS also apply to other rewrite systems as string rewrite systems (Thue systems), tree rewrite systems, graph grammars etc.
+TRS, and in particular ARS, play an important role in various areas such as abstract data type specification, functional programming, automated deductions, etc. For more detailed information about TRS we refer to J. W. Klop and Roel de Vrijer \cite{klo}.
+The concepts and properties of ARS also apply to other rewrite systems such as string rewrite systems (Thue systems), tree rewrite systems, graph grammars, etc.